What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Reduced disruption down the line

-Whether you're working within extension permitted development rights or applying for planning, an architect-led retrofit strategy ensures your improvements are both practical and high-performing.
+Whether a project sits within permitted development rights or requires planning permission, an architect-led retrofit strategy helps ensure that improvements are practical, well-coordinated, and deliver meaningful performance gains.

 If you're planning a house extension, conversion loft, or internal reconfiguration, it's the ideal time to include retrofit upgrades.
 Combining these projects saves on cost and disruption while future-proofing your home.